By Edu Valor / Author - Spanish Chef

 Just like with pinchos, there’s no limit to what you can create with that piece of bread—Serrano ham, blue cheese, vegetables, caramelized onions, grilled pork loin, or chicken fillet, to name a few.

 It all depends on what you're craving.
-After a long day at work, there’s something satisfying about enjoying a simple montadito.
+After a long day at work, nothing beats the satisfaction of enjoying a simple montadito.

-I enjoy a toasted bread with grilled pork, lettuce with sliced pickles and a drizzle of olive oil.
-A delicious way to end the day!
+I love a toasted bocadillo with grilled pork, crisp lettuce, sliced pickles, and a drizzle of olive oil—a delicious way to end the day!